metzger100/hugo-snap-gallery/README.md

 Automagical css image gallery in [Hugo](https://gohugo.io/) using shortcodes.
 Lightweight, slim and fully local JavaScript.

+# My changes compared to the original of Max Mehl:

+- replaced the flexbox with a grid to automatically calculate the number of columns based on the screensize of the client and the defined minwidth
+- remove Next/prev buttons as well as the image numbertext in slideshow and lightbox views if the image count is 1

 ## Features

 - Custom `{{< snap-gallery >}}` shortcode that allows to display multiple images